Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

     dnf install https://rpms.remirepo.net/enterprise/remi-release-9.rpm

-You can find find more information about the installation on the `Remi's RPM repositories Repository Configuration page <https://blog.remirepo.net/pages/Config-en>`_.
+You can find more information about the installation on the `Remi's RPM repositories Repository Configuration page <https://blog.remirepo.net/pages/Config-en>`_.

 Tuleap Community Edition